Gainesville Pedestrian Accidents Lawyer

 At Allen Law Firm, P.A., our personal injury lawyers offer a free consultation to every potential client.
-Contact our Gainesville law office today to schedule your appointment.
+Contact our Gainesville law office or call us today at (877) 255-3652 to schedule your appointment.

-How Can an Experienced Personal Injury Lawyer Help if I Was Hurt in a Pedestrian Accident?
+How Can an Experienced Personal Injury Lawyer Near Me Help if I Was Hurt in a Pedestrian Accident?

 Pedestrians have nothing to protect them if they’re struck by a car walking down the street.
 That’s why pedestrian accident injuries tend to be so severe–and even catastrophic.
 Even if you eventually recover, it might take weeks or months.
 Some pedestrian accident victims are left permanently disabled.